NoCheatPlus/Docs/Development/Discussion/Design.md

 # Mostly decided

+## Packet inversion problem.

+It looks like some packets are processed in reversed order sometimes, possibly they're even sent in reversed order.

+This mostly concerns the looking direction vs. interaction (interact is processed before look).

+Conclusion is to make some checks more abstract and let them adjust some kind of minimum violation context, rather than firing violations directly.
+Similar to current LocationTrace checks, we'd determine thinkable looking directions to run checks for, somehow synchronizing PlayerMoveEventS and current position with flying packet data.

+This means that for fight checks there'll be checks that don't use any looping (speed), use only the LocationTrace (reach) use only the flying packet data (visible, to be added), or that use both the location trace and the flying packet data (direction).
+For block-related checks there will be flying queue checks.

 ## Configuration system

 There is some motivation to bring in a new configuration system earlier than expected.